 But, asparagus can also be white or purple.

 When growing asparagus, they need to be “thinned out”.
 The young, very pliable asparagus stalks are called sprues and are a favorite among asparagus lovers.

-It can be found in local farmers’ markets when in season during the early spring.
+Asparagus can be found in local farmers’ markets when in season during the early spring.

 You should always choose firm, crisp stalks that are round and not twisted.
 Look for ones with moist and plump ends.
 Avoid the ones that look dry and woody.

 You could also place spears in a mason jar of water and place a plastic storage bag loosely over the jar.

 Yes, you can freeze asparagus.
 To freeze, blanch them for 3 to 5 minutes in boiling water.
 Immediately after blanching, dunk them in cold water.
 Wrap and freeze for up to several months.

 Properly stored, fresh asparagus will last up to 10 days.
 Properly frozen, fresh asparagus will last up to several months.

 According to the USDA’s National Nutrient, Database, a one-cup serving of asparagus contains the following nutrients: